pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

 You aren't stuck using a specific number with the ``range`` function.
 This next example asks the *user* how many times to print using the ``input`` function we talked about last chapter in :ref:`input-function`.
+Go ahead and try the program out.

 .. code-block:: python
     :caption: Loop according to the user input